 To say that reliance on induction is inevitable is obviously not to say that all inductive inferences are valid.
 So how do we know valid inductive inferences from invalid ones?
 Via induction, of course.

 In a nutshell, we (ideally) assess the truth of a statement in light of all the information we have in our memory — the totality of what we know.
 This is all we got, and hence all we ever can evaluate truth claims based on.
-The more the doubtable data points we have accumulated point our beliefs in a certain direction, the stronger those beliefs are, and rightly so.
+The more the doubtable data points we have accumulated point our beliefs in a certain direction, the stronger those beliefs are, or at least should be.

 For example, the claim that the sun will rise tomorrow is a claim that we believe because it fits with, indeed is predicted by, everything we know, from the totality of humanity’s knowledge of physics and astronomy to our everyday experience.